Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Hyperchaos in map via onset of multicomponent Shilnikov attractors

-Further, let us fix $A=0$ (together with $B=0.5$) and study bifurcations along a pathway CD from the stable period-4 orbit $P^4$ to hyperchaotic attractors.
-The results of corresponding one-parameter analysis are shown in Figure~\ref{ris:Fig16}.
+Further, let us fix $A=0$ (together with $B=0.5$) and study bifurcations along a pathway GH from the stable period-4 orbit $P^4$ to hyperchaotic attractors.
+The results of corresponding one-parameter analysis are shown in Figure~\ref{ris:Fig17}.

 In contrast to the cases of small $B$ (see Sec.~\ref{sec:SmallB}), the stable period-4 orbit $P^4$ undergoes here the supercritical Neimark-Sacker bifurcation.
-As a result, a stable 4-component invariant curve is born in the neighborhood of $P^4$ while this orbit becomes a saddle-focus of (1,2)-type.
-With decreasing $C$, this 4-component curve breaks down and a 4-component torus-chaos attractor (with only one positive Lyapunov exponent, see the graph of Lyapunov exponents in Fig.~\ref{ris:Fig16}g) appears, see Fig.~\ref{ris:Fig16}a.
+As a result, a stable four-component invariant curve is born in the neighborhood of $P^4$ while this orbit becomes a saddle-focus of (1,2)-type.
+With decreasing $C$, this four-component curve breaks down and a four-component ``torus-chaos'' attractor (with only one positive Lyapunov exponent, see the graph of Lyapunov exponents in Fig.~\ref{ris:Fig17}g) appears, see Fig.~\ref{ris:Fig17}a.

-Then, according to the scenario described in \cite{GSKK19,Stan19} (see also Sec.~\ref{sec:ShilAttrScen}), this torus-chaos attractor absorbs the saddle-focus orbit $P^4$ and, as a result, a 4-component hyperchaotic Shilnikov attractor appears, Fig.~\ref{ris:Fig16}b.
-This attractor is homoclinic, it contains $P^4$, entirely its unstable invariant manifold $W^u$, and homoclinic points belonging to the intersection $W^u(P^4) \cap W^s(P^4)$.
-As it can be seen from Fig.~\ref{ris:Fig16}e, depicting the distance between the attractor and a $p_4$-component of $P^4$, the attractor starts to contain $P^4$ at $C=C_{4Sh} \approx -1.762$.
+Then, according to the scenario described in \cite{GSKK19, sataev2021cascade} (see also Sec.~\ref{sec:ShilAttrScen}), this torus-chaos attractor absorbs the saddle-focus orbit $P^4$ and, as a result, a four-component hyperchaotic Shilnikov attractor appears, Fig.~\ref{ris:Fig17}b.
+This attractor is homoclinic, it contains $P^4$, its unstable invariant manifold $W^u$, and homoclinic points belonging to the intersection $W^u(P^4) \cap W^s(P^4)$.
+As it can be seen from Fig.~\ref{ris:Fig17}e, depicting the distance between the attractor and a $p_4$-component of $P^4$, the attractor starts to contain $P^4$ at $C=C_{4Sh} \approx -1.762$.
 Moreover, $P^4$ belongs to the attractor on a quite large interval of parameter $C$.
-Fig.~\ref{ris:Fig17}a depicting the phase portrait of attractor and the stable one-dimensional manifold $W^s(P^4)$ shows that $W^u(P^4)$ and $W^s(P^4)$ intersect transversally on this interval.
+Fig.~\ref{ris:Fig18}a depicting the phase portrait of the attractor and the stable one-dimensional manifold $W^s(P^4)$ shows that $W^u(P^4)$ and $W^s(P^4)$ intersect transversally on this interval.
 By Smale and Shilnikov \cite{Sm67,Sh67}, the emergence of such an intersection implies a countable many saddle-focus orbits with the two-dimensional unstable manifold inside the attractor.